Quebec election: Legault forced to defend COVID-19 rules in conservative riding

 "I took the measures that I thought best represented the common good," he said.
 "It's not easy making this kind of decision -- I didn't make it for pleasure; I did it to save lives."

-He said Quebecers were "extremely united" in the fight against the pandemic and showed high rates of compliance with measures -- including by having one of the highest first-dose vaccination rates in the world.
+He said Quebecers were "extremely united" in the fight against COVID-19 and showed high rates of compliance with measures -- including by having one of the highest first-dose vaccination rates in the world.

 Legault repeatedly declined to expressly name his Conservative counterpart; instead, the CAQ leader accused certain party leaders of wanting to bring anti-government discontent into the legislature.